Iswanna/StegHub-Cloud-Engineering/web-stack-implementation-LAMP-stack-in-AWS/lamp-stack-documentation.md

 __5.__ __Run an Interactive script to secure MySQL__

-The security script comes pre-installed with mysql.
-This script removes some insecure settings and lock down access to the database system.
+The security script is included with MySQL by default.
+It's designed to eliminate certain vulnerable configurations and restrict access to the database system.

 ```
 sudo mysql_secure_installation
 ```
 ![MYSQL secure installation-1](./images/mysql-secure-installation-1.png)
 ![MYSQL secure installation-2](./images/mysql-secure-installation-2.png)

-Regardless of whether the VALIDATION PASSWORD PLUGIN is set up, the server will ask to select and confirm a password for MySQL root user.
+Regardless of whether the VALIDATION PASSWORD PLUGIN is configured, the server will prompt for the selection and confirmation of a password for the MySQL root user.

 __6.__ __After changing root user password, log in to MySQL console.__

-A command prompt for password was noticed after running the command below.
+A password prompt appeared in the command line interface following the execution of the command below.

 ```
 sudo mysql -p
 ```
 ![](./images/access-mysql-with-password.png)

 Exit MySQL shell
 ```
 exit